mitravinda462/mitravinda462.github.io/_portfolio/neuralNetScratch.md

 ---
 title: "Neural Network from Scratch"
-excerpt: "Designed a neural network from scratch using numpy.<br/>>"
+excerpt: "Designed a neural network from scratch using numpy."
 date: Sep 2020
 collection: portfolio
 ---